jafingerhut/p4-namespaces/examples/01/README.md

 p4c then runs CPP on `p4namespaces/core.p4`.
 In this case, there are no preprocessor directives in the file, so the output of CPP is the same as the input file.
-In general, CPP could process #define #ifdef and #include directives, as normal.
-The result of CPP I will call `core.p4i`.
+In general, CPP could process `#define`, `#ifdef`, and `#include` directives, as normal.
+I will call the the output of CPP `core.p4i`.

 p4c should then compile the file `core.p4i` in such a way that:

 + all of its non-exported top level names are visible only within the file core.p4i.
-+ all of its exported top level names are visible later within core.p4i, and also visible to the namespace that contains the statement importing namespace `core`.
++ all of its exported top level names are visible later within core.p4i by the name used in the file, as usual in today's P4 language.
+These exported names are also visible to the namespace that contains the statement importing namespace `core`.
+  + In this case, since the relevant `import` statement is `from core import packet_in, ...;`, they will be visible in the default namespace of demo1.p4i by the same names they are defined in `core.p4i`.

 When p4c is finished compiling `core.p4i`, it should resume compiling `demo1.p4i`.